-Scope 1 emissions: Uncertainty range Scope 1 emissions: Please expand on the uncertainty in your data Scope 2 emissions: Uncertainty range Scope 2 emissions: Main sources of uncertainty Scope 2 emissions: Please expand on the uncertainty in your data More than 5% but less than or equal to 10% Data Gaps Assumptions Metering/ Measurement Constraints Data Management Other: Published Emission Factors In addition to methodological uncertainty in calculating GHG emissions, there can also be gaps in the data due to recent acquisitions or the investment in new, more efficient equipment.
+Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 More than 5% but less than or equal to 10% Data Gaps Assumptions Metering/ Measurement Constraints Data Management Other: Published Emission Factors In addition to methodological uncertainty in calculating GHG emissions, there can also be gaps in the data due to recent acquisitions or the investment in new, more efficient equipment.
 Also, the fugitive and venting emissions remain a source of uncertainty as these volumes are often engineer estimates from equipment specifications rather than metered flows.
 Emission factors may change due to the gathering of increasingly accurate scientific data.
-Significant changes to emission factors will change the overall CO2e footprint of Enerplus' operations and as such, Enerplus' strives to maintain a consistent approach in calculating GHG emissions.
-However, as Provincial, State and Federal regulations on climate change are adopted Enerplus' will comply with the methodology outlined in the specific jurisdiction to calculate GHG emissions.
-Less than or equal to 2% Metering/ Measurement Constraints There can be some estimation required in Scope 2 emissions as the electrical consumption data may be metered at one location but consumed at several locations elsewhere.
+Significant changes to emission factors will change the overall CO2e footprint of Enerplus' operations and as such, Enerplus strives to maintain a consistent approach in calculating GHG emissions.
+However, as Provincial, State and Federal regulations on climate change are adopted Enerplus will comply with the methodology outlined in the specific jurisdiction to calculate GHG emissions.
+Scope 2 Less than or equal to 2% Metering/ Measurement Constraints There can be some estimation required in Scope 2 emissions as the electrical consumption data may be metered at one location but consumed at several locations elsewhere.
 Additionally, there can be divisions necessary for non-operated and operated electrical consumption data on the same pad with one meter station.